 - Funeral and burial expenses

-An experienced lawyer can help if you or a loved one were bus accident victims.
+An experienced lawyer can help if you or a loved one were a bus accident victim.
 You should not have to pay for the costs of a crash you didn’t cause.

-Be Sure to File Before the Legal Deadline
+Be Sure to File Your Bus Accident Claim Before the Legal Deadline

 Georgia has a statute of limitations for bus accident claims.
 You typically have two years from the accident date to bring a legal case.
 If you’re bringing a lawsuit against the government, which could be possible in a bus crash, you have even less time.